-Key findings from the most current evaluation of the Associate in Science in Biology
+Key findings from the most current evaluation of the Associate in Science in Agriculture

 Faculty in the S.T.E.M.
 Division discovered a need to develop a plan to increase student and faculty awareness of the articulation agreements among colleges and universities in the state system and the advantage of receiving an associate degree before transferring to a regional institution.
 Faculty cited a need for increased efforts to encourage students to enroll in and a follow specific degree program rather than choosing Liberal Studies.
-The Biology Degree Program has been redesigned specifically to include a pre-professional emphasis in medicine, dentistry, pharmacy, and optometry.
+The Agriculture Degree Program has been redesigned specifically to include a pre-professional emphasis in veterinarian medicine as well as options in agribusiness and leadership that accommodate student's needs at four-year institutes.